hoanganh25991/misunderstand-prototype-properties/README.md

-When a new function to an obj, through Object.create, the copied-obj from the origin also has this new added function
+When adding new function to origin-obj, through Object.create, the copied-obj from the origin also has this new added function

+This is prototype !?.
-This is prototype, but it's not.
+No, it's not.

 ![object-create](https://github.com/hoanganh25991/misunderstand-prototype-properties/raw/master/img/object-create.png)